-HARD/SOFT: Textiles and Ceramics in Contemporary Art brings together two seemingly contrasting materials.
-MAK Vienna, 2023
+HARD/SOFT: Textiles and Ceramics in Contemporary Art

+MAK Vienna, Austria, 2023

 While textiles are associated with warmth and flexibility, ceramics formed from soft clay radiate a cool fragility.
 Yet both media bring to life an aesthetic language that shifts between hard, soft, unwieldy, and flowing.
 The materials, shapes, and significance of the selected works reveal a broad spectrum of ambiguity, vagueness, and simultaneity.